hamiltonnBC/ai-doc-parser/README.md

-# InQuery Demo - AI-Powered Medical Document Processing Platform
+# Demo for Job Application - AI-Powered Medical Document Processing Platform

 > **⚠️ Demonstration Project**: This is a technical demonstration built for a job application to showcase full-stack AI development capabilities.
 It is not a finished product and is intended to demonstrate competency with modern AI/ML technologies and software engineering practices.